ouafcode/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - Task5: Write a program that prints numbers from 0 to 99.

 - TASK6: Write a program that prints all possible different combinations of two digits.

+- Task7: Write a function that checks for lowercase character.